AmberLee2427/TheMicrolensersGuideToTheGalaxy/README.md

 Open the Jupyter notebooks nestled within the `Notebooks` directory, where each document brims with exercises and illuminating examples.
 Follow the instructions inside your [`Introduction.ipynb`](https://github.com/AmberLee2427/TheMicrolensersGuideToTheGalaxy/blob/main/Notebooks/Introduction.ipynb) notebook and prepare to explore the captivating concepts of microlensing with all the enthusiasm of a seasoned hitchhiker.

-These notebooks include data analysis exercises without extensive help text.
-It is therefore recommended that you run these notebooks inside an IDE, e.g. VSCode, with an integrated AI, e.g. GitHub Copilot, for a seemless and efficient experience.

 ## Contributing

 Your contributions are the hydrogen that makes this project shine brighter!
 If you wish to become an Elder and enhance these resources—whether through bug fixes, clever improvements, or new exercises—please don’t hesitate to contact the project author at malpas.1@osu.edu.
 Every bit of input is apprecieted.